mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 _**Toxic Infusion.**_ The Toxic Injection trait deals an additional 3d6 Murexian Poison damage on a hit with attacks using a natural weapon.

-_**Venom Surge.**_ A creature that is already Poisoned by a murexian creature's attack or trait and fails the Poisonous Skin saving throw from new skin contact instead gains 1 Exhaustion level.
-A creature cannot have more than one level of Exhaustion at a time caused by murex.
+_**Venom Surge.**_ If a creature that is already Poisoned by murex fails the Poisonous Skin saving throw from new skin contact, it gains 1 Exhaustion level.

 ## Example Murexian Creatures

 The following creatures are all based on existing creatures and modified with murexian traits based on their original challenge rating (the murexian squirrel is based on a rat).
 This can serve as an example of how murex corruption affects a stat block.
-Note that the addition of Poison immunity, contact Poison effects, and increased damage on attacks can affect the challenge rating; an effort has been made to recalculate challenge ratings accordingly, and some attributes have been adjusted to better match the new challenge rating.
+Note that the addition of Poison immunity, contact Poison effects, and increased damage on attacks may increase a creature's challenge rating; an effort has been made to recalculate challenge ratings accordingly, and some attributes have been adjusted to better match the new challenge rating.

 ### [Murexian Squirrel](https://github.com/mpanighetti/dnd5e-monsters/blob/main/monstrosities/murexian-squirrel.md)